 What happens if I cannot repay my cash advance on time?

-Loan amounts typically range from $100 to $1,000 for payday advances.
-Installment loans may offer higher amounts, sometimes up to $5,000 or more, depending on the lender and your income.
+Yes.
+Loan amounts typically range from $100 to $1,000 for payday loans, though some installment lenders may offer up to several thousand dollars.
+Limits depend on state regulations and the lender’s policies.

 Is it safe to apply for a cash advance online?